sharksmhi/gismo_gui_tkinter/README.md

 # GISMOtoolbox (gismo_gui_tkinter)
 GISMOtoolbox is a Python 3.6 GUI application for working with in-situ data from ferrybox and fixed platforms.
-Functionality includes automatic and visual flagging of data, camparison between sampling types and interactive plot exports.
+Functionality includes automatic and visual flagging of data, comparison between sampling types and interactive plot exports.
 Graphics by tkinter.

 ### Preparations and requirements